iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 With your selection, you can now proceed to the next step, assembling your constructs _in silico_.

-From our Test and Learn Modules we will be able to compare the real world data from our constructs to see how closely they fit our model.
+From our Test and Learn Modules we can compare the real world data from our constructs to see how closely they fit our model.
-Keep in mind that we will be measuring fluorescence (protein expression) and not the rate of mRNA transcription nor the copy number of our plasmid.
+Keep in mind that we will measure fluorescence (protein expression) and not the rate of mRNA transcription nor the copy number of our plasmid.

 ### Knowledge check